braeden87/braeden87.github.io/README.md

 - https://github.com/braeden87/Portfolio-SudokuSolver

 ## Inspiration For Project Creation
 I created this website as a way to display my work to potential employers.
 For every project that is showcased within my portfolio I have added a video to display the projects functionality.
 As well as a link to the github repository of each project.
+(This website was created with Wordpress.
+I added a bit of functionality on my own after creating it)